bugcrowd/templates/submissions/description/server_security_misconfiguration/mail_server_misconfiguration/email_spoofing_to_inbox_due_to_missing_or_misconfigured_dmarc_on_email_domain/template.md

 dig TXT
 ```

-1. Observe in the response that there is no answer section for DMARC on the domain:
+1. Observe in the response that there is a misconfigured or missing answer section for DMARC on the domain:

 ```text
 ```